Iron Hill Park near Newark in New Castle County, Delaware — The American Northeast (Mid-Atlantic)

 Erected 2015 by Delaware Public Archives.
 (Marker Number NC-211.)

 Location.
 39° 37.865′ N, 75° 45.48′ W. Marker is near Newark, Delaware, in New Castle County.
 It is in Iron Hill Park.
-Marker is on South Old Baltimore Pike.
+It is on South Old Baltimore Pike.
 Touch for map.
 Marker is at or near this postal address: 1355 S Old Baltimore Pike, Newark DE 19702, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Historic Roads of Newark, Delaware / Petrified Log from Central Delaware (within shouting distance of this marker); Education for ALL, Past and Present: Iron Hill School, No. 112C / Iron Hill School #112C (within shouting distance of this marker); Site of the First Iron Hill School (within shouting distance of this marker); The Civil War 1861 - 1865 (about 300 feet away, measured in a direct line); What is the mound behind this sign? (about 300 feet away); Iron Mining on Iron and Chestnut Hills, A Timeline (about 300 feet away); The Iron Hill Community: Free Black Landowners (about 300 feet away); Ninety Years Recording the Black Population of Pencader Hundred: The U.S. Census (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: Historic Roads of Newark, Delaware / Petrified Log from Central Delaware (within shouting distance of this marker); Education for ALL, Past and Present: Iron Hill School, No. 112C / Iron Hill School #112C (within shouting distance of this marker); Site of the First Iron Hill School (within shouting distance of this marker); The Civil War 1861 - 1865 (about 300 feet away, measured in a direct line); What is the mound behind this sign? (about 300 feet away); Iron Mining on Iron and Chestnut Hills, A Timeline (about 300 feet away); The Iron Hill Community: Free Black Landowners (about 300 feet away); Ninety Years Recording the Black Population of Pencader Hundred: The U.S. Census (about 300 feet away).
 Touch for a list and map of all markers in Newark.

 Credits.
-This page was last revised on December 31, 2023.
+This page was last revised on April 22, 2025.
 It was originally submitted on April 28, 2016, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 458 times since then and 35 times this year.
+This page has been viewed 704 times since then and 25 times this year.
 Photos: 1. submitted on April 28, 2016, by Bill Pfingsten of Bel Air, Maryland.
 2. submitted on October 12, 2019, by Bill Coughlin of Woodland Park, New Jersey.
 3, 4. submitted on April 28, 2016, by Bill Pfingsten of Bel Air, Maryland.